Reflecting Upon Irreducible Mind

 to make his point clearer, but it's weak if we apply it to consciousness.)

-consciousness, not the consciousness itself.
-It doesn't explain the
+of consciousness, not the consciousness itself.
+It doesn't explain

-all or proto-fruit stuff (you have only general chemical components lime
+at all or proto-fruit stuff (you have only general chemical components

-organic molecules).
-And from them, you're creating fruits with a whole
+lime organic molecules).
+And from them, you're creating fruits with a

 But in the cases of consciousness, you're not creating consciousness